 3 – 5 p.m.
 Annual Meeting: Transportation Investment Advocates Council

-This meeting is for members of the Transportation Investment Advocates Council and those interested in joining the discussion on state transportation funding research and trends.
+This meeting is for members of the Transportation Investment Advocates Council and those interested in learning more about research and resources for state transportation funding advocacy.

 5 – 6 p.m.
 Hot Topics